cpondoc/codethechange.github.io/setup/README.md

 - summary: 1 sentence description that will be displayed on the content cards.
 - team: a list of references to team members to be displayed on the people page.
 - wip: a boolean representing whether the project is in progress.
-- year: the year the project began.
+- year: the the latest year the project was running.

 ## The Cumbersome Fields
 Most of these fields will be easies to directly modify in the JSON.
 Some fields, however, are too cumbersome to modify directly: `narrative`, and `assets`.
 Here is how to modify them.